 Bayern have a lot to thank Hoffenheim for.
 In January 2011, David Alaba got his first taste of regular Bundesliga football on loan at the Rhein-Neckar-Arena.

-The left-back scored two goals in 17 appearances for Hoffenheim during the second half of the 2010/11 campaign, readying himself for a return to Bayern, where he has won eight Bundesliga titles, four German Cups and the Champions League.
+The left-back scored two goals in 17 appearances for Hoffenheim during the second half of the 2010/11 campaign, readying himself for a return to Bayern, where he has won nine Bundesliga titles, five German Cups and two Champions Leagues.
 He has also been named Austrian Footballer of the Year six times.

 Key stat: A misplaced pass by Alaba nine seconds into a 2015/16 league game against Hoffenheim resulted in the quickest-ever Bundesliga goal, scored by Kevin Volland.